PeggyJV/sommelier/docs/core/proto-docs.md

 <a name="allocation.v1.QueryCommitPeriodRequest"></a>

 ### QueryCommitPeriodRequest
-QueryVotePeriodRequest is the request type for the Query/VotePeriod gRPC method.
+QueryCommitPeriodRequest is the request type for the Query/VotePeriod gRPC method.